-The 12 Days of Becoming An Insurance Agent At Farm Bureau
+The 12 Days of Getting Started in Insurance at Farm Bureau

-The holidays are the perfect time to reflect on the past year and think about the new year to come.
-If you hope 2020 will bring you a new job opportunity, get a glimpse into what it would be like to get started as a Farm Bureau insurance agent!
+The holidays are the perfect time to reflect on the past year and think about the year to come.
+If you hope 2023 will bring you a new professional opportunity, get a glimpse into what it would be like to get started as a Farm Bureau insurance agent.

-On the First Day of Being a Farm Bureau Agent
+On the First Day of Training to Become an Insurance Agent

-On your first day, you will have successfully completed our Developing Agent Program, and you’ll be ready to hit the ground running!
+On your first day, you will have successfully completed our Developing Agent Program, and you’ll be ready to hit the ground running.
 The Developing Agent Program allows you to test out what it’s like to be a Farm Bureau agent while still keeping your day job.
-The Developing Agent Program is recommended for all aspiring Farm Bureau insurance agents because it’s a great way to ensure being an agent is a good fit for you, and it provides support along the way to ensure your success.
+It’s a great way to ensure that being an agent is a good fit for you, and it helps you build a foundation for success.

-On the Second Day of Becoming an Insurance Agent
+On the Second Day of Training to Become an Insurance Agent

-You will have met with your Agency Manager, who will provide helpful guidance as you begin your new adventure as a Farm Bureau insurance agent.
-Starting a new job opportunity is a big transition, and Agency Managers offer encouragement, tips, and advice as you start your journey.
+You will have met with your District Manager, who will provide helpful guidance as you begin your new adventure as a Farm Bureau insurance agent.
+Starting a new job opportunity is a big transition; District Managers offer encouragement, tips and advice as you start your journey.

-On the Third Day of Being an Agent with Farm Bureau
+On the Third Day of Training to Become an Insurance Agent

-On the Fourth Day of Becoming a Farm Bureau Agent
+On the Fourth Day of Training to Become an Insurance Agent

-You’ll set up your own personal Farm Bureau agent website.
-At Farm Bureau, we’re committed to helping agents be as successful as possible, and having your own personal website will help you build your business and meet new customers.
-As you build your new site, read our tips for making your Farm Bureau agent website stand out:
+You’ll set up your Farm Bureau agent website.
+At Farm Bureau, we’re committed to helping agents be as successful as possible, and having your own website as part of the larger Farm Bureau website will help you build your business and meet new customers, while still making clear that you’re associated with a trusted brand.

-On the Fifth Day of Being an Insurance Agent
+On the Fifth Day of Training to Become an Insurance Agent

 - Online Courses